 - 1. Name - 2.
 Dose - 3.
 Route of administration (i.e., oral, topical, drops, etc.) - 4.
-Specific times the medication should be given - 5.
-The length of time the medication should be administered (start and stop date) - 6.
+Specific times that the medication should be given - 5.
+The length of time that the medication should be administered (start and stop date) - 6.
 Any additional instructions

 Medications will be administered within a 30-minute window before and a 30-minute window after the prescribed time.
-If the medication is not given within this window, it will not be administered, and the parent will be notified immediately.
+If the medication is not given within this window, it will not be administered and the parent will be notified immediately.

-Parents can also sign the Non-Medicated Topical Products Authorization NAVMC 1750/7 for non-medicated topical products such as non-aerosol sunscreens, non-aerosol insect repellants, diaper ointments/creams, lotions/creams, lip balm, petroleum jelly and lanolin.
-Over-the-counter creams and lotions containing Hydrocortisone or triple antibiotic ointments will not be utilized in the center without a prescription and medical documentation providing guidance.
-The use of baby powder in the program is prohibited.
-However, if a child has a diaper rash, 100% pure cornstarch can be used when provided by parents.
-In accordance with the Food and Drug Administration guidance, Benzocaine (found in teething gel) products will not be used on children younger than two years of age.
+Parents can also sign the Release of Liability form for sunscreen, diaper cream, hand soap, insect repellant, lip balm, eczema cream and moisturizing lotion.
+In accordance with the Food and Drug Administration guidance, benzocaine (found in teething gel) products will not be used on children younger than two years of age.
 Aerosol sprays can only be accepted in SAC and must be applied outside the building and in a well-ventilated area.
 Products in this category should be nonprescription, have no label restrictions with respect to use on children, and are not mixed/homemade concoctions.

-If you have questions about medications, contact the CYP nurse.
+If you have questions about medications contact the CYP Nurse.

 MEAL SERVICE CYP is required to participate in the USDA Child and Adult Care Food Program (CACFP).
 A well-balanced breakfast, lunch, and afternoon snack are provided.
 An enrollment and income eligibility application must be completed annually for each child.
 Menus are prepared using CACFP guidelines.
-A weekly menu is posted in each room, as well as at the front desk of each center.
+A weekly menu is posted in each room.

 - Children must be at the center during meal service, as food may not be held for later consumption.
 Infants are fed on demand. - Family style dining is conducted in each classroom.
 Teachers sit and eat with the children to enhance social interaction and promote healthy eating habits.
 Children are encouraged to sample all foods, but are not forced to eat.
-Children participate in table setting, serving, and cleanup. - No food may be brought into the CDCs with the exception of infant formula or breast milk.
-Parents will provide a healthy sack lunch during the Youth Center's Summer Care.
-The sack lunch should be placed in a glass-free container and should not require refrigeration or heating (i.e., microwave).
-All facilities strive to maintain a nut-free environment, so sack lunches should not contain nuts, peanut butter, or snacks containing nuts. - The CDC provides a selected infant formula for parents of infants to use at the center.
-Families who choose not to use program-provided formula for their infant may continue
+Children participate in table setting, serving and cleanup. - No food may be brought into the CDCs with the exception of infant formula or breast milk.
+Parents will provide a sack lunch during Summer Care.
+All facilities are nut free, so sack lunches should not contain nuts, peanut butter or snacks containing nuts. - The CDC provides a selected infant formula for parents of infants to use at the center.
+Families who choose not to use program provided formula for their infant may continue to provide formula or breast milk.
+All formula or breast milk should be brought daily to the CDC in plastic bottles labeled with the child's first and last name and date the bottle was prepared.
+Infants may be fed infant food beginning at four months of age.
+Families and staff work together to introduce new foods to infants and when transitioning from infant food to table food.
+Teachers will assist families weaning their infants from a bottle to a cup. - Space is provided in the infant rooms for breastfeeding mothers wishing to nurse their children. - If not completely consumed, staff will discard the contents of a bottle after one (1) hour.